ROYAL BOROUGH OF KENSINGTON & CHELSEA

 MICHELIN HOUSE, CHELSEA SW3

-The Art Nouveau style can be seen in the decorative metal work at the front with the tangling plants round the tyre motifs.
+Originally the UK headquarters and tyre-fitting station for Michelin, the building is a unique example of late British Art Nouveau Style and early Art Deco.
+Its white tiled facade, the decorative metal work at the front with the tangling plants, the elaborate stained glass featuring Bibendum (the Michelin Man) and tyre-shaped glass cupolas were designed as a dramatic "tyre temple" for branding.
 Its prominent roadside position and its strong advertising images and symmetry demonstrate the popular Art Deco style of the 1930’s.
-In this respect, Michelin House is a building twenty years before its time.
+In this respect, Michelin House was a building twenty years before its time.

 Michelin House has been listed Grade II since April 1969.